 Amanda began her yogic journey travelling to India to find out more of the great subject.
 She spent 4 years wandering through its dusty roads and living in Ashrams in search of teachers and their knowledge.
 She was introduced to many forms of Yoga and Philosophy and enjoyed learning about them all including deeper understanding of Buddhism, Christianity, Jainism, Sikhism, Tantra, Hinduism, village beliefs, amongst others but especially resonated with the traditional Yogic system of guiding principles.
 It was in India that she began to teach Yoga, assist classes and in Yoga festivals.
 She began to witness the amazing medicine of Yoga and it was here at the source in India that her passion and commitment to the traditional practice and its healing capacities took form.
 After leaving India she followed her Yogic journey through many lands.
-She was called to teach in Malaysia, New Zealand, Canada and now teaches in Cape Town, South Africa.
-She has taught in church halls, high schools, City park programs, Yoga Studio’s, on beaches, at aquariums and theaters, been involved in a number of social outreach Yoga programs and has taught to a huge variety of people from the elderly to athletes to toddlers.
+She was called to teach in Malaysia, New Zealand, Canada and now teaches in South Africa.
+She has taught in church halls, high schools, City park programs, Yoga Studio’s, on beaches, at aquariums and theatre’s, been involved in a number of social outreach Yoga programs and has taught to a huge variety of people from the elderly to athletes to toddlers.

 Amanda is a Certified Iyengar Teacher, she also completed a teacher training in Shiva Rea’s, Prana Flow, as well as enjoys the traditional Astanga series.
-Her classes emphasize Yogic philosophy, finding ones centre through in-depth core understanding and blends Vinyasa (movement with breath) and conscious mind body connection.
+Her classes emphasize connecting to ones centre through in-depth core understanding and blends Vinyasa (movement with breath) and conscious mind body connection.
 Her classes always incorporate restorative elements, breath exercises and techniques of meditation.
 She has authored the book Breathing From the Bones and is the founder of the Cittashanti philosophy and studio space.
 For Amanda it has been a blessing to have found Yoga and to be one who shares it.

 Jennifer Stephens – Integral